AlexandruDbr/London-bike-sharing-data-analysis/README.md

 5. Find the 3rd busiest day of the month based on the nr.of trips.
 6. For how many times was each bike used in August 2023?
 Provide the median bike usage.
 7. What are top 5 the most used start and end station?

+## Credits:

+Thanks to Svetlana Kalacheva for making this data set more  accessible in Kaggle. https://www.kaggle.com/kalacheva.